Becoming a Competitive Law School Applicant

 The LSAT is a half-day standardized test that will measure and score your reading comprehension skills and reasoning skills (analytical and logical reasoning).
 The unscored portion of the exam includes a writing sample and a standardized experimental questions section.
 LSAT scores range from 120 to 180 points.
 In general, a score of 151 is considered the 50th percentile.
 You may take the LSAT more than once and law schools will consider the highest LSAT score.

 The test is required by all American Bar Association (ABA) approved law schools and many non-ABA-approved law schools.
 The LSAT is offered four times per year.
 The Law School Admissions Council (LSAC) will provide you with approaching test dates and information regarding registration, fees, testing locations and sample tests.
 While you are not required to know the "law" for this exam, advance preparation is essential.

-In order to prepare Stetson Pre-Law students for this important exam, Stetson’s Boundless Learning office offers LSAT preparation courses on campus.
+In order to prepare Stetson Pre-Law students for this important exam, Stetson’s Professional and Corporate Education office offers LSAT preparation courses on campus.

 Law schools consider your cumulative grade point average for every class taken from every institution attended.
 Pre-Law students should be aware that law schools often compute GPA from all grades received even if you have re-taken a course.
 While maintaining a perfect 4.0 GPA in college may be unrealistic for some, strong effort should be made to keep GPA high.

 Students in the Pre-Law program should take advantage of university resources to prepare and maintain academic success: